suhas-sunder/pern-todo-rest-api/README.md

 # pern-todo-rest-api

 This is a practice todo PERN app based on a tutorial.
-This project is for learning purproses only.
+This project is for learning purposes only.

 Source/Credit: https://www.youtube.com/watch?v=ldYcgPKEZC8&t=1743s